Click here to Skip to main content

 Methods Summary

-The class exposes the following public methods to access the INI property values.
-All these methods requires that the INI section name and the property name be passed as input parameters.
+The class exposes the following public methods to access INI property values.
+All these methods require that the INI section name and property name be passed as input parameters.

 I hope this will be useful to anyone who needs this functionality in Java.